IBM’s MAMMAL: The New Benchmark Shattering AlphaFold with 9/11 Success

 Q: What is IBM’s MAMMAL?

-A: MAMMAL is IBM’s advanced AI model that integrates protein, molecule, and gene data to enhance our understanding of biological systems and accelerate drug discovery.
+A: MAMMAL is IBM’s advanced AI model that integrates protein, molecule, and gene data to enhance overall biological understanding and applications, particularly in drug discovery.

 Q: How does MAMMAL compare to AlphaFold?

-Q: What are the advantages of using MAMMAL?
+Q: What is the cost of using IBM’s MAMMAL?